ItzRodri/spaceapp-challenge-2025-tussylunar/README.md

 ## 🤝 Contributing

-This project was developed for the NASA Space Apps Challenge 2025.
+This project (ExoLynx) was developed by Team TussyLunar for the NASA Space Apps Challenge 2025.
 For questions or contributions, please contact the development team.

 ## 📄 License